 Your clinician will help determine which form is best suited for your individual needs.

 CBT-E is a unique treatment model that can be customized to best suit your needs.
 There are 4 stages and are spread out over a length of 20 or 40 weeks, depending on the form you are best suited to follow.

 Stage one is the most intense period and requires sessions two times per week.
 Research indicates that the “magnitude of change in the first few weeks of treatment is a potent predictor of outcome” (Fairburn, 2008, p.
 24).
 I fully believe that the momentum gained in this paramount time frame will help provide you with the foundation of your own success.

 Sessions become spread out following this stage.
 I will work in collaboration with you to help you to learn more about your relationship with food, what your goals are, your motivation for change, and how to provide you with the best opportunity for a strong foundation of overcoming this disorder.

 Eating disorders typically do not develop overnight, likewise, the recovery process will not occur this quickly either.
 Change can be downright scary, discovering who you are separate from the eating disorder, introducing yourself to social situations that you may have been avoiding, and learning new ways of accepting and appreciating not only the experiences you have had, but the determination to move forward and learn from all you have been through.

-My experience working with eating disorders began in 2017 at a local Residential facility.
+My experience with eating disorders counseling began in 2017 at a local Residential facility.
 Soon after I accepted a position with the same facility, but in the Intensive outpatient (IOP) and partial hospitalization program (PHP).

 If you are ready to begin your journey to healing and hope for your adolescent or adult eating disorder, Jessica Bassett is here to help.